León Ferrari Argentina, 1920-2013

 Considered one of the most important artists of the 20th century, Leon Ferrari developed a provocative, singular oeuvre, structure on experimentation with supports, materials and media.
 Heir to a surrealist imagination, his practice dialogs with abstraction, pop art, and was a pioneer of conceptualism.
 Constantly questioning the violence of Latin-American religious dogmatism and authoritarianism, Ferrari’s work is a reference in the practice of intertwining art and politics.
 Persecuted by the Argentine military dictatorship, he was exiled to Brazil in the 1980s.
 After his death in 2013, back in Buenos Aires, Ferrari remains influential, a theme of an ever-growing critical heritage.

-His works are included in important institutional collections, such as Centre Georges Pompidou, Paris, France; Daros Latinamerica Collection, Zurich, Switzerland; Ella Fontanals Cisneros Collection, Miami, USA; El Museo del Barrio, New York, USA; Walker Art Center, Minneapolis, USA; MoMA – The Museum of Modern Art, New York, USA; MALBA – Museo de Arte Latinoamericano de Buenos Aires, Buenos Aires, Argentina; MASP– Museu de Arte de São Paulo Assis Chateaubriand, São Paulo, Brazil and Museo de Arte Moderno, Mexico City, Mexico.
+His works are in important institutional collections, such as the Centre Georges Pompidou, Paris; Daros Latinamerica Collection, Zurich; Ella Fontanals Cisneros Collection, Miami; El Museo del Barrio, New York; Walker Art Center, Minneapolis; The Museum of Modern Art - MoMA, New York; Museo de Arte Latinoamericano de Buenos Aires - MALBA; Museu de Arte de São Paulo Assis Chateaubriand - MASP; Museo de Arte Moderno, Mexico City, among others.